 An interdisciplinary approach

 The Greening Lab takes an interdisciplinary approach in order to understand biological processes at all levels of organisation: from enzymatic mechanisms to ecosystem importance.
-The benefits of an integrative microbiology approach are reflected by our work demonstrating the environmental ubiquity of microbial H2 metabolism and the medical importance of mycobacterial F420.
+The benefits of an integrative microbiology approach are reflected by our work demonstrating the ubiquity of microbial H2 metabolism and multifaceted importance of mycobacterial F420 metabolism.

-To achieve this, we employ a versatile suite of bacteriology, molecular biology, microbial ecology, protein biochemistry, and analytical chemistry approaches.
-We collaborate with world experts in areas where we are non-experts, including A/Prof Perran Cook (biogeochemistry), A/Prof Colin Jackson (structural biology), and Prof Gregory Cook (PC3 experiments).
-By combining internal and collaborative research, we can understand microbial processes at all levels of cellular organisation.
+To achieve this, we employ a versatile suite of bacteriology, molecular biology, microbial ecology, protein biochemistry, structural biology, systems biology, genomics, and biogeochemical approaches.
+We synergise the diverse expertise within the team and also collaborate with world experts in areas where we are non-experts.